+plans and procedures as well as long-range planning and development activities of each jurisdiction.
 Action Worksheet Name of Jurisdiction: City of Dixon Risk / Vulnerability Problem being Mitigated: Risks/vulnerabilities associated with not regularly reviewing and updating the mitigation plan and incorporating mitigation activities into emergency operations plans and procedures as well as long-range planning and development activities of each jurisdiction.
 Hazard(s) Addressed: All Hazards Action or Project Action/Project Number: 3.3.1 Name of Action or Project: Re-evaluate the hazard mitigation plan and merge with other community planning activities.
 Action or Project Description: Re-evaluate the hazard mitigation plan, merge with other community planning activities and documents and incorporate hazard mitigation into the long-range planning and development activities of the county.
 Applicable Goal Statement: Promote education, outreach, research and development programs to improve the knowledge and awareness among the citizens and industry about hazards they may face, their vulnerability to identified hazards, and hazard mitigation alternatives that can reduce their vulnerabilities Estimated Cost: \$3,500 - \$4,500 Benefits: Losses avoided by implementing this action include injuries and/or casualties, property damages, loss-of-function/displacement impacts, and emergency management costs/community costs.
-Plan for Implementation Responsible Organization/Department: City EMD, Local Planners, MPC Action/Project Priority: 21 - High Priority Timeline for Completion: On-going Control of the control of t Potential Fund Sources: Grants, local general revenue funds, private donations of cash, goods, or services.
+Plan for Implementation Responsible Organization/Department: City EMD, Local Planners, MPC Action/Project Priority: 21 - High Priority Timeline for Completion: On-going On-going Potential Fund Sources: Grants, local general revenue funds, private donations of cash, goods, or services.
 Local Planning Mechanisms to be Used in Implementation, if any: LEOP, Hazard Mitigation Plan, City Budget, Economic Development Plan, Transportation Plan Progress Report Action Status In Progress/Continue in Plan Update Report of Progress Hazard mitigation goals & actions have been incorporated into the regional Community & Economic Development Strategy.
 Mitigation actions are part of the LEOP.
 As local officials become familiar with mitigation and understand how it fits within other planning activities, this action item will continue to expand.